NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/private-net/cloudflared/tunnel-virtual-networks.md

         $ cloudflared login
         ```

-    4. Create a tunnel to connect your production network to Cloudflare.
+    4. Create a tunnel to connect your production network to Khulnasoft.

         ```sh
         $ cloudflared tunnel create production-tunnel